jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RP 19 Transfers from tax pooling accounts
 Transferring amounts
-(1) A tax pooling intermediary may ask the Commissioner to transfer an amount in their tax pooling account to the tax account of a person who is their client or to another intermediary.
+(1) A tax pooling intermediary may apply to the Commissioner to transfer an amount in their tax pooling account to the tax account of a person who is their client or to another intermediary.
 Treatment of transferred amounts
 (1B) An amount transferred and credited to the tax account of a person for provisional tax or terminal tax is treated as follows:
   (a) for an amount credited on or before the person's terminal tax date for a tax year, as income tax paid to meet a provisional tax obligation under the provisional tax rules: